 An optician is entirely different from an optometrist and ophthalmologist.
 He is not a doctor but plays a crucial role in your eye care.
 Opticians generally go through the prescription written by an optometrist or ophthalmologist and provide you with eyeglasses.

-Opticians also undergo a specialized optician training program in a few states to get a license for selling eyewear while in other states an optician can also fit contact lenses after undergoing a certification program.
+Opticians also undergo a specialized optician training program in a few states to get a license for selling eyewear.
+In contrast, in other states, an optician can also fit contact lenses after undergoing a certification program.

 Whom Should You Go To?

-On the other hand, if you are going through a severe eye disorder, including glaucoma or cataract, it is preferred to seek help from someone who is trained and thorough in monitoring and treating your condition.
+On the other hand, if you are going through a severe eye disorder, including glaucoma or cataract, it is preferred to seek help from trained and thorough monitoring and treating your condition.
 These kinds of severe conditions usually call for an ophthalmologist.
 In such cases, an optometrist might be of no use to you.

-However, you can visit an optometrist for treating minor conditions including dry eyes or eye infection but critical conditions asking for eye surgery need expert hands of an ophthalmologist.
+However, you can visit an optometrist to treat minor conditions, including dry eyes or eye infection, but critical conditions asking for eye surgery need an ophthalmologist’s expert hands.

 In a lot of cases, it has been seen that an optometrist and ophthalmologist work mutually as a team.
 This mutual relationship is called co-management.
 In co-management, an optometrist ensures to diagnose patients, provide them with solutions, and refer them to an ophthalmologist for a definite and corrective treatment plan.
 Your further complications and surgeries are dealt with by an ophthalmologist.
-Once you are done with the surgery, the ophthalmologist sends you back to the optometrist who monitors and checks your health as well as provides you with post-operative measures.
+Once you are done with the surgery, the ophthalmologist sends you back to the optometrist, monitors, checks your health, and provides you with post-operative measures.

 Generally, co-management works wonders for both patients and doctors.
 Hence, it has been prevalent in various eye care hospitals.
-However, if you still believe that visiting a primary eye doctor or optometrist is not needed and you need expert help then you should go for an ophthalmologist.
+However, if you still believe that visiting a primary eye doctor or optometrist is not needed and needs expert help, you should go for an ophthalmologist.

 How Can I Find the Right Doctor?

 The answer is simple; carry out thorough research.
-You can search on the internet, look for the credentials of doctors, go through the various range of services, read testimonials by patients, and ask your friends and family.
+You can search on the internet, look for doctors’ credentials, go through various services, read testimonials by patients, and ask your friends and family.

-If you are looking for a eye care physician in Charleston, we are here to help you out!
+If you are looking for an eye care physician in Summerville, SC, we are here to help you out!
 At Jackson Davenport, we provide you with complete eye care solutions.
 From examining your eye, diagnosing eye conditions, and prescribing you suitable eyeglasses or contact lenses, we do it all.
 Moreover, our unique eyewear collection can fit comfortably and help you create your own style.
 You can visit us here for more details.